TraSCE: Trajectory Steering for Concept Erasure: An Effective Concept Erasure Technique

 \section{An Effective Concept Erasure Technique}

-The reason why most currently proposed concept erasure methods are susceptible to adversarial prompts is that they erase concepts based on modifications from a set of prompts defining a concept.
-However, this does not completely erase the ability of the model to generate the concept.
-Black-box adversarial prompts using approaches such as evolutionary algorithms \cite{tsai2023ring} simply find other prompts in the embedding space that were not suppressed by the defense method.
-Thus, we need an approach to guide the trajectory away from space corresponding to a particular unfavorable concept.
-To do so, we propose a method which consists of two parts: (1) a modified version of negative prompting and (2) localized loss-based guidance to steer the diffusion trajectory.
+The reason why most previous concept erasure methods are susceptible to adversarial prompts is that they erase concepts based on modifications from a set of prompts defining a concept.
+However, this does not completely erase the ability of models to generate the concept.
+Black-box adversarial prompts using approaches such as evolutionary algorithms \cite{tsai2023ring} simply find other prompts in the embedding space that are not suppressed by the defense method.
+Thus, we need an approach to guide the trajectory away from the space corresponding to a particular unfavorable concept.
+To do so, we propose a method that consists of two parts: (1) a specific version of negative prompting and (2) localized loss-based guidance to steer the diffusion trajectory.
+We explain the details of the two techniques below and describe the sampling process of our method in Algorithm \ref{alg:sampling}.

 \paragraph{Modified Negative Prompting.}